t-data-h/tdh-gcp/README.md

 some of the bootstrapping scripts provided.

 Ansible playbooks are used for installing or updating/upgrading a TDH cluster.
-The playbook is currently OS focused on RHEL or CentOS flavors of Linux.
 Refer to the `README.md` located in *./ansible*.
-The playbooks are idempotent and are also not GCP specific.
+The playbooks are idempotent and are not GCP specific.

 ## Instance scripts: